Demand-Side Policies (Edexcel A Level Economics A)

 • E.g. Income tax, corporation tax, capital gains tax, national insurance contributions, inheritance tax

-• Indirect taxes are imposed on spending
+• Indirect taxes are imposed on the spending on goods and services

 • The supplier is responsible for sending payment to the government